SomeoneElseOSM/mkgmap_style_ajt/legend_mkgmap.md

 ### Tourism

 Bird and wildlife hides are shown as tourist information with a suffix added to the name.
 Guideposts, fingerposts and markers have "GP" appended to the name.
 Route markers have "RM" appended to the name.
 Various types of boards and maps have "B" appended to to name.
 Signs have "S" appended to to name.
 "destination" features have "DEST" appended.  "intermediary" ones have "INT".
+Military signs have "MIL" appended.
+Peak and Northern Footpath Society signposts have "PNFS" appended.
 Guideposts that are "public right of way" markers have "PROW" appended.
 Guideposts that sign a route have "ROUTE" appended.

 ### Trees